ajzliu/SP-CPC/README.md

 python3 main_multicounty.py
 ```

-Then, run the appropriate file according the [repository structure](#repository-structure).
+Then, run the appropriate file according to the [repository structure](#repository-structure).

 <!-- Repository Structure -->